lzx551402/geodesc/README.md

 TensorFlow implementation of GeoDesc for ECCV'18 paper ["GeoDesc: Learning Local Descriptors by Integrating Geometry Constraints"](https://arxiv.org/abs/1807.06294), Zixin Luo, Tianwei Shen, Lei Zhou, Siyu Zhu, Runze Zhang, Yao Yao, Tian Fang and Long Quan.

+## Update 12/05/2019

+Add three options (`--pyr_off, --ori_off, --half_sigma`) to help to better understand the performance.
+You may use the new test pair (`test_img3.png, test_img4.png`) to validate their influence.

+`--pyr_off` (False by default): disable the pyramid construction, which boosts the performance when scale change is not significant.

+`--ori_off` (False by default): disable the orientation estimation by SIFT, which boosts the performance the rotation change is not significant.

+`--half_sigma` (True by default): halve the sigma value in pyramid construction, which empirically boosts the performance.

+Some recent findings about GeoDesc: as described in the paper, we trained GeoDesc with random rotations up to 90°.
+Different from the setting in [HardNet](https://github.com/DagnyT/hardnet), we perturbed each training patch *individually* by a random angle uniformly sampled over [-90°, 90°], which leaded to a maximum of 180° rotation difference for an input patch pair.
+We have found such augmentation helped to acquire stronger rotational invariance, which is important in our target applications, i.e., 3D reconstruction from aerial images.
+However, in general cases where images are upright-aligned regarding their EXIF orientations, training with smaller rotation perturbation will give notably better performance.

 ## Update 08/04/2019

 We improve the patch cropping implementation and now it gets 5 times faster.